-Other approaches, such as Parental engagement and Social and emotional learning programmes, are often associated with reported improvements in school ethos or discipline, but are not included in this summary which is limited to interventions that focus directly on behaviour.
+Other approaches, such as Parental engagement and Social and emotional learning programmes, are often associated with reported improvements in school ethos or discipline, but are not included in this summary, which is limited to interventions that focus directly on behaviour.

-Overall, it is clear that reducing challenging behaviour in schools can have a direct and lasting effect on pupils’ learning.
+Overall, it is clear that reducing challenging behaviour in schools can have a direct and lasting effect on learners’ learning.
 This is based on a number of meta-analyses that review robust studies of interventions in schools.

 One meta-analysis of an anger management intervention shows a positive effect on behaviour but an overall negative effect on learning.
-This implies both that careful targeting and evaluation is important, and demonstrates that it is possible to reduce problematic behaviour without improving learning.
+This implies that careful targeting and evaluation is important, and demonstrates that it is possible to reduce problematic behaviour without improving learning.

-Targeted interventions for those diagnosed or at-risk of emotional or behavioural disorders produce the greatest effects.
+Targeted interventions for those diagnosed or at risk of emotional or behavioural disorders produce the greatest effects.

 Programmes of two to six months seem to produce more long-lasting results.

 The wide variation in impact suggests that schools should look for programmes with a proven track record of impact.